dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-129.png)

->**7x MSR - Stockout count - Province - Stacked column chart**
+>**87 MSR - Stockout count - Province - Stacked column chart**
 >
 >**Visualization type**: select "Stacked column"
 >**Name \(*)**: "MSR - Stockout count - Province - Stacked column chart"
->**Description**: "MSR DV xx - Monthly Stock Reporting / Stockout count / Last 12 months / Province / Stacked column chart This report displays the number of stockouts for each of the past 12 months for each facility in a province as a Stacked column chart."
+>**Description**: "MSR DV 87 - Monthly Stock Reporting / Stockout count / Last 12 months / Province / Stacked column chart
+This report displays the number of stockouts for each of the past 12 months for each facility in a province as a Stacked column chart."
 >>
 >>**Series**